Thursday, June 30, 2011

 Natural Gas to Ethanol

+Now here is a form of ethanol production I have no problem with.
+Dallas TX based Celanese says it has a process to make ethanol relatively cheaply from natural gas.
 However, because the ethanol is produced from a fossil fuel, it doesn't qualify as a renewable fuel, and therefore can't be used to satisfy the renewable fuel mandates that are driving corn based ethanol.
-So unless the law is changed, corn ethanol will continue to drive up food prices and eat tax money.
+So unless the law is changed, corn ethanol will continue to drive...

 Tuesday, June 14, 2011